meta data for this page

 In the German cement industry, dust separated from clinker burning exhaust gas is returned to the burning process.
 As a result, there is no need to take account of significant losses of particles via the exhaust-gas pathway. - On the other hand, particulate matter emissions occur during clinker grinding.

-EF for Hg is based on aggregated figures for individual plants of PRTR-reporting.
-The trend estimation is based on an expert judgement and derived from TSP trend.
+EF for Hg is good to aggregated figures for individual plants of PRTR-reporting.

 |Name of Category||EF||Unit||Trend|